List of Nirvana in Fire characters: Prince Ji

 Prince Ji (纪王) (played by Tong Ningwen) is the younger brother of the Emperor.
 Kind-hearted and carefree, he enjoys leisure and entertainment, with no ambition for the throne.
 He is very straightforward and would speak from his heart no matter what people say.
 He saved Tingsheng, Prince Qi's posthumous son, from being killed during the Chiyan conspiracy.
 Prince Ji is a good friend of Yan Yujin, and unwittingly helps Mei take down Xia Jiang.

 Xiao Tingsheng

 Xiao Tingsheng (萧庭生) (played by Zhang Juming, teenage counterpart played by Lan Tian) is Prince Qi's hidden son.
-He was saved by Consort Chen from being killed along with the rest of his family, and has been enslaved in the palace.
+He was saved by Prince Ji from being killed along with the rest of his family, and has been enslaved in the palace.
 Prince Jing secretly looks out for him in the palace.
 During the selection of Princess Nihuang's husband, Mei Changsu, with the help of Meng Zhi, managed to successfully earn the Emperor's permission for him to have his slave status lifted.
 He was later adopted by Prince Jing.
 Ting Sheng is good friends with Fei Liu.